-Table manners are somewhat formal, and often depend on the religious beliefs of various groups.
+Table manners are somewhat formal on trips to India, and often depend on the religious beliefs of various groups.
 If you attend dinner at someone’s house remove your shoes before entering.
 Dress conservatively and moderately.
 Women should always have their shoulders and legs covered.
 If you are invited to an Indian’s house for dinner it is not imperative to bring a gift, though it will not be turned down.
 Do not bring white flowers, as they are used at funerals.
 Yellow, green, and red are lucky colors so if you bring a gift try to wrap it in these colors.

 It is polite to wait to be told where to sit.
 The guest of honor at the meal will be served first followed by the men, women, and the children are served last.
 Dining etiquette will vary from group to group and in some situations you will be able to serve yourself while in other situations food may be put on your plate for you.
 Often women serve the men food and then eat later.
 Some Indian food is eaten with your hands, though utensils are also used.
 Since food it eaten with you hands, it is polite to wash your hands before and after a meal.
 You should eat with your right hand, regardless if you are using your hands or utensils.
 Many Indian religions have strict dietary restrictions.
 For example, Hindus do not eat beef, Muslims do not eat pork or drink alcohol, and Sikhs do not eat beef.
 Similarly, you should not give Hindu’s gifts made of leather, and do not give Muslims gifts of alcoholic beverages or that are made of pigskin.
 Commonly served dishes include lamb, chicken, and fish, as well as many vegetarian meals.
 Once you are done eating leave a small amount of food on your place which signifies that you are full, while finishing all your food indicates you are still hungry.